 Hakkōda is the culmination of a 25-year career in data, analytics, and professional services.
 And as much as it contains all that history and experience, it is equally about the moment we are in right now,

-- Migration of data to the the cloud making it faster, more accessible and more governed
+- Migration of data to the cloud making it faster, more accessible, and more governed

-- Talent is reprioritizing what’s important, requiring a new form of organization rooted in purpose, forward thinking and with strong community and development.
+- Talent is reprioritizing what’s important, requiring a new form of organization rooted in purpose, forward-thinking, and strong community and development.

 We intentionally designed our service models, selected our technology partners, and recruited the talent that can meet our customers where they are and help them realize incredible value from their data.
 Hakkōda accelerates data through the full value chain because landing it in the warehouse simply isn’t good enough.

 All innovation, from here on, requires new skills to tame vast amounts of data using new design patterns and new skills.

 Hakkoda: Origin Story

 There are three things converging that answer the question “Why does Hakkōda Exist?”: